Romans

 Paul's purpose in writing is that "I may impart to you some spiritual gift to make you strong - that is, that you and I may be mutually encouraged by each other's faith", 1:11,12.
 In particular, his intent is to remind the believers in Rome again of the substance of the gospel so that they "might become an offering acceptable to God, sanctified by the Holy Spirit", 15:15,16.

-Although this purpose is most often understood in evangelistic terms as an exposition of the gospel of grace against those who see salvation as a reward for obedience, these notes proceed on the basis that Romans is an exposition of the gospel as it relates to the Christian "walk".
-Romans explains how to realise new life in Christ, that is, Paul is not explaining how a person becomes a Christian, but how we go on as a Christian, how we go forward in the Christian life.
-Paul sets out to explain that a believer, who is set right with God (justified), possesses in Christ a state of holiness whereby they appropriate the fullness of God's promised new-life / new-creation blessings, and this apart from obedience to the law.
+Although this purpose is most often understood in evangelistic terms as an exposition of the gospel of grace against those who see salvation as a reward for obedience, these notes proceed on the basis that Romans is an exposition of the gospel as it relates to the Christian walk; Romans explains how to realise new life in Christ.
+Paul is not explaining how a person becomes a Christian, but how a believer goes on as a Christian, how we go forward in the Christian life.

 Interpretation